Ibrakadabra007/aspnet-api-autoship-poc/Readme.md

-# Asp.Net Core:  this is an asp.net core API app for the autoship feature - POC
+# Asp.Net Core:  this is an asp.net core API app for an autoship feature (POC)

 ## OverView
-This repo is used to support the Autoship and subscription-payments workflows.
+This repo is used to support auto-ship and subscription-payments workflows.
-Consumers are Salesforce CRM and the automated IVR System.
+The clients/consumers are Salesforce-crm and an automated IVR System.